The Quantum Circuit

 tensor(other)[source]

-Computes the tensor product of this circuit with the one in parameter.
+Computes the tensor product of this circuit with that in parameter.

-In the circuit notation, the upper part of the output circuit will correspond to the first circuit, while the bottom part correspond to the one in parameter.
+In the circuit notation, the upper part of the output circuit will correspond to the first circuit, while the bottom part corresponds to that in parameter.

 Parameters